netgroup-polito/frog4-orchestrator/README_INSTALL.md

        	mysql -u root -p
        	mysql> CREATE DATABASE orchestrator;
-       	mysql> GRANT ALL PRIVILEGES ON orchestrator.* TO 'orchestrator'@'localhost' IDENTIFIED BY 'ORCH_DBPASS';
+       	mysql> GRANT ALL PRIVILEGES ON orchestrator.* TO 'orchestrator-user'@'localhost' IDENTIFIED BY 'orchestrator-pwd;
-       	mysql> GRANT ALL PRIVILEGES ON orchestrator.* TO 'orchestrator'@'%' IDENTIFIED BY 'ORCH_DBPASS';
+       	mysql> GRANT ALL PRIVILEGES ON orchestrator.* TO 'orchestrator-user'@'%' IDENTIFIED BY 'orchestrator-pwd';
        	mysql> exit;

+where `orchestrator-user` and `orchestrator-pwd` can be replaced respectively by the username and the password that the FROG4-orchestator will use to access to the SQL database.

 - Create tables in the orchestrator db (all the initialization parameters are stored in the ``db.sql`` file):

         $ cd [frog4-orchestrator]
         mysql -u orchestrator -p -Dorchestrator < db.sql

+  When it asks the password, enter that used above (i.e., `orchestrator-pwd`).

 - Change the the parameters used to connect to the database in the configuration file: